By Globalization PartnersJuly 2020

-One major reason to move to Europe is if people there want your product.
+One major reason to plan a European expansion is if people there want your product.
 Thanks to ecommerce companies and other global marketplaces, it can be easier than ever for consumers to get their hands on products from around the world.
 But if a brand doesn’t have an official presence in a country, it can often be very cost-prohibitive for customers to buy its products.
 Shipping and mark-ups can make an in-demand US-based product incredibly expensive.
 Plus, when a product is only available in certain countries through third-party sellers or resellers, your business misses out on an opportunity for growth.

 How can you tell if people in Europe want what your company has to offer?
 It’s likely they’ll let you know.
 People might write you emails or leave messages on your company’s social media pages.
 Since the world today is more connected than in the past, it’s easy for international customers to learn about your company and to get in touch with you if they wish.

 Nearly 450 million people live in the EU.
 More than 40% of Europeans between the ages of 30 and 34 have completed post-secondary education, and more than 80% of Europeans between the ages of 25 and 54 have completed secondary education.
 Several European cities, including Oslo, Stockholm, and Helsinki, are among the top 10 most educated cities in the world.
 Although no longer part of the EU, the UK is also home to two of the most educated cities in the world: London and Edinburgh.
 If your business decides to expand to a country in the EU, it’s very likely that you will find people who are talented and eager to work for your business.